Skip to navigation | Skip to main content | Skip to footer

 Staff working abroad

-All overseas appointments or arrangements for staff to work abroad require the approval of the relevant Dean of Faculty or Registrar.
+All overseas appointments or arrangements for staff to work abroad must be approved by the relevant Dean of Faculty or Registrar.

-• recruiting an employee who lives and will continue to live and work abroad for the University,
+• Recruiting an employee who resides abroad and will continue to live and work in their home country while employed by the University.

-• sending an existing employee to be based abroad on an assignment or secondment for six months or more,
+• Sending an existing employee abroad on an assignment or secondment lasting three months, six months or more.

-Such appointments / arrangements can have significant contractual, financial, tax and pension implications for both the individual and the University.
-Therefore it is vital that advice, guidance and approval is sought at the planning stage.
+Overseas working arrangements can have significant contractual, financial, tax, and pension implications for both the individual and the University.
+Therefore, it is essential to seek advice, guidance, and approval at the earliest planning stage.

-Step 1 - you must contact your People & OD Partner who will guide you through the required procedures and ensure that you receive appropriate specialist advice.
+Step 1: Contact your People & OD Partner, who will guide you through the required procedures and ensure you receive the appropriate specialist advice via the Global Mobility team.

 Why approvals are required